Learn More About Protein/Energy Drinks

 Protein RTDs (ready-to-drinks) represent a category of beverages that deliver protein in a delicious convenient can, tetra-pack or some other alternative that does not require mixing of powder.
 The RTD is one of the fastest growing categories in the sports nutrition market.

 One of the most popular RTDs is Muscle Milk by Cytosport.
-However, Myoplex, ABB and Lean Body make great ones as well.
-However, be on the look out for Muscle Power by VPX.
+However, ABB and Lean Body make great ones as well.
+However, be on the look out for Muscle Power by BSN Syntha-6.
 This new RTD, with more protein than all others in the category will be the next great RTD.

 Who needs RTD protein drinks?